 Did you know that Cockington Court is also home to a magnificent Tudor Rose Garden here?

 In the spring and summer I bet this would look and smell amazing!
 It was still lovely to see in winter, but it didn’t have any of the roses out yet which was a shame.

-Another exciting project to check out is the Walled Garden that has been created as part of the The Feijoa Project.
-This project supports vulnerable adults who have learning disability.
+Another exciting project to check out is the Walled Garden that has been created as part of The Feijoa Project.
+This project supports vulnerable adults who have learning disabilities.